jninalex/Yelp-App/README.md

 ## Notes

 In general, the setup was not very complicated.
 It was fairly easy following the instructions given in the video.
+I had a lot of trouble updated the search bar because something wrong happened when I was pushing the code to GitHub.
+Eventually, I was able to fix it with the help of my student leaders.

 ## License